eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 ## Introduction

-Recently, I wrote a post about [approval voting](../approval/){:target="_blank"}, and I would like to go more in depth here about one of its most appealing properties: strategyproofness.
-Which it has under very specific (and arguably unrealistic) conditions.
+Recently, I wrote a post about [approval voting](../approval/){:target="_blank"}, and I would like to go more in depth here about one of its most appealing properties: strategyproofness, which it has under very specific (and arguably unrealistic) conditions.
 However, I aim to show that by reframing how we think about our voting goals, we can in fact regain strategyproofness from the perspective of an individual voter.

 For this discussion, it's worth being explicit up front about the definition of the voting systems we will be referencing: plurality (our current system, also called PV) and approval voting (AV).

 - **Plurality**: Each voter votes for one candidate.
 The candidate with the most votes wins.
 - **Approval Voting**: Each voter can vote for (approve of) as many candidates as they like.
 The candidate with the most approval votes wins.

 While Ranked Choice Voting is also a popular alternative, it is still highly susceptible to strategy.
 The Gibbard-Satterthwaite theorem shows that no reasonable ranked voting system can be strategyproof.
-Indeed, RCV fails a number of other desirable properties like monotonicity, so beyond examples of strategic voting in RCV [we will get to shortly](#strategy-under-ranked-choice-voting), we won't dwell on that system too much.
+Indeed, RCV fails a number of other desirable properties like monotonicity, so beyond examples of strategic voting in RCV [which we will get to shortly](#strategy-under-ranked-choice-voting), we won't dwell on that system too much.
 For a more in-depth discussion of RCV's flaws (and why I believe AV to be strictly superior), see [my post on approval voting](../approval/){:target="_blank"}.

 ### Strategy Under Plurality